-- Adopt and implement the British Swimming World Class Programme safeguarding guidance to be read, where relevant, in conjunction with the relevant Home Nation Child Safeguarding/Protection Policy and Procedures. - Recognise that all athletes participating in World Class Programme activity regardless of age, class, sexual orientation, gender, religion or disability have a right to a safe environment and to be protected from harm. - Ensure all those who are involved in providing World Class Programme activities directly with athletes provide a safe and positive environment. - Appoint a person from within each discipline to take the lead responsibility in ensuring all safeguarding practices, policies and guidance is adhered to in full and ensures succession planning.
-For the World Class Diving Programme this is Julian Bellan.
+- Adopt and implement the British Swimming World Class Programme Safeguarding guidance to be read, where relevant, in conjunction with the relevant Home Nation Child Safeguarding/Protection Policy and Procedures. - Recognise that all athletes participating in World Class Programme activity regardless of age, class, sexual orientation, gender, religion or disability have a right to a safe environment and to be protected from harm. - Ensure all those who are involved in providing World Class Programme activities directly with athletes provide a safe and positive environment. - Appoint a person from within each discipline to take the lead responsibility in ensuring all Safeguarding practices, policies and guidance is adhered to in full and ensures succession planning.

-- Ensure that all those recruited to work directly with athletes have been recruited in line with best practice and in accordance with the requirements of the Disclosure and Barring Service (DBS) in England and Wales and the Protection of Vulnerable Groups Scheme (PVG) in Scotland. - Ensure that all those recruited to work directly with athletes have the opportunity to undertake relevant Home Nation approved child safeguarding training and adhere in full to the safeguarding guidance and policies of British Swimming. - Ensure that safeguarding concerns are reported in line with best practice and dealt with appropriately.
-A flow chart of the this process can be found at the end of this document. - Ensure that British Swimming World Class Programmes provides a culture whereby concerns can be raised by all personnel, volunteers, athletes and their parents, which will be acted on in a proper and timely manner. - Ensure that confidentiality is maintained, where appropriate and act in the best interests of the athlete and / or World Class personnel. - Ensure all information held in respect of a child safeguarding matters is held in a safe and secure manner in accordance with the Data Protection Act.
+- Ensure that all those recruited to work directly with athletes have been recruited in line with best practice and in accordance with the requirements of the Disclosure and Barring Service (DBS) in England and Wales and the Protection of Vulnerable Groups Scheme (PVG) in Scotland. - Ensure that all those recruited to work directly with athletes have the opportunity to undertake relevant Home Nation approved child Safeguarding training and adhere in full to the Safeguarding guidance and policies of British Swimming. - Ensure that Safeguarding concerns are reported in line with best practice and dealt with appropriately.
+A flow chart of this process can be found at the end of this document. - Ensure that British Swimming World Class Programmes provides a culture whereby concerns can be raised by all personnel, volunteers, athletes and their parents, which will be acted on in a proper and timely manner. - Ensure that confidentiality is maintained, where appropriate and act in the best interests of the athlete and / or World Class personnel. - Ensure all information held in respect of a Safeguarding matters is held in a safe and secure manner in accordance with the Data Protection Act.